-The Company plans to use the funds raised through the issuance of new shares at the time of its stock listing in November 2022 for business expenses, mainly for research and development of pharmaceutical products.
+The Company plans to use the funds raised through the issuance of new shares at the time of its stock listing in November 2022 and funds through the issuance of new shares by a third-party allotment, which was resolved in January 2024, for business expenses, mainly for research and development of pharmaceutical products.
 However, since drug development is a lengthy, expensive and uncertain process, it will take long time for R&D investments to generate returns and there is no guarantee that the R&D investments result in the expected return.
 There is a possibility that the Company will use the funds raised for purposes other than those mentioned above at its discretion.
 As a result, there is a possibility that the investment of procured funds may not lead to the expected profits.